-There are shrines and temples on the mountain, a restaurant and monkey park.
-At the base there are onsen too if you want to end your day with a relaxing soak.
+There are shrines and temples on the mountain, a restaurant and a monkey park.
+At the base, there is an onsen too if you want to end your day with a relaxing soak.
 It’s easy to get out here with the train system and the station is very close to the base of the mountain and ropeway starting point.

 Read More: Planning your day exploring Mt Takao

 The Ghibli museum will transport you into the world of anime, especially if you grew up with the Studio Ghibli characters such as Totoro, Jiji and Ashitaka.
 It’s not surprising that this is one of the most popular attractions for families in Tokyo.

 The museum isn’t large but the displays are well curated.
 You will note that the exhibit labels and the films are entirely in Japanese but that won’t matter to fans of Ghibli, it’s an experience that transcends language barriers and Totoro lovers will be in their element.

 You can eat on-site in their cafe or use the dining facilities here to enjoy food and drink brought in with you.
 There is also a good park close by if you have children with you who might enjoy a bit more space to run around.

 The museum does book to capacity regularly so it is recommended that to avoid disappointment when planning your visit to Ghibli you book well in advance to get tickets for the day you want.
 Visitor numbers are limited for each day and there are no same-day tickets available at the entrance so you do need to plan ahead.
 Sales are for a specific date and ticket sales open up 3 months in advance so we highly recommend booking online well before you leave home to avoid disappointment.